-What's the Difference between Porcelain Tiles and Ceramic Tiles?
+What's the Difference between Porcelain and Ceramic Tiles?

 - Porcelain tiles have extra compounds added to the clay during production, and are composed of finer, more refined sands such as kaolin clays, feldspars, and silica.
 The resulting mixture is denser and less porous than the clay used for ceramic tiles.

-- Porcelain tiles are fired at a much higher temperature (about 1,300 degrees C) and greater pressure, and often for a longer period of time than ceramic during the production process.
+- Porcelain tiles are fired at a much higher temperature (about 1,300 degrees C) and at greater pressure during the production process.
+And often, they are fired for a longer period of time than ceramic.
 This removes almost all the natural water content.

-- To be classified as a porcelain tile by the American Society for Testing and Materials (ASTM), standard C373, a tile may not absorb more than 0.5% of its weight in water:
+- To be classified as a porcelain tile according to ASTM standard C373, a tile may not absorb more than 0.5% of its weight in water: